hpe-dev-incubator/hpe-dev-portal/content/blog/highly-available-nfs-workload-on-hpe-greenlake-for-private-cloud-enterprise-using-serviceguard-for-linux.md

 ## Creating an SGLX cluster and providing HA to the NFS workload

-Once NFS share is configured, we will now look into creating an SGLX cluster and deploy the NFS workload in the SGLX environment to make it highly available.
-The below snippet will help us achieve the same.
+Once NFS share is configured, look into creating an SGLX cluster and deploy the NFS workload in the SGLX environment to make it highly available.
+The below snippet will help you achieve this.

 ```yaml
 ---